 The day-to-day craziness of marketing can sometimes prevent us from pausing long enough to examine the big picture.
-But without the full view created by large scale types of market research, we risk steering into uncharted territory without a map.
+But market research surveys can provide valuable insights into the big picture.
+Without the full view that results from market research surveys, we risk steering into uncharted territory without a map.

 Even when deadlines loom and social media beckons, we need to check in with our customers to get their unbiased feedback.